awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Geo-Hubs/Border_Hubs_Development_Saada_Jawf_Hajjah.md

 To ensure equitable growth, these regions benefit from:
 *   **Revenue Allocation:** 20% of the sovereign fund is dedicated to fixing the "Service Deficit" in these specific governorates.
 *   **KYC Direct Dividends:** Citizens receive automated shares of energy and mining profits directly in their **National Digital Wallets**, ensuring they remain the primary guardians of stability.
-*   **AWSAN AI Oversight:** Automated auditing of all infrastructure projects to prevent the diversion of funds.
+*   **AWSAN AI GOVERNANCE SYSTEM Oversight:** Automated auditing of all infrastructure projects to prevent the diversion of funds.

 ---